-WNPRC pathologists and technicians work closely with investigators to provide advice concerning protocol development, anatomy, disease pathogenesis, and the modification and creation of innovative procedures to answer research conundrums.
-Moreover, the outstanding services provided by the Pathology Unit prevent and rapidly identify the presence and confounding effects of pathogens and unanticipated biologic responses in research studies and in the primate colony.
+The PSU works closely with investigators to provide advice concerning protocol development, anatomy, disease pathogenesis, and the modification and creation of innovative procedures to answer research conundrums.
+Moreover, the unit’s outstanding services prevent and rapidly identify the presence and confounding effects of pathogens and unanticipated biologic responses in research studies and in the primate colony.

 The Nonhuman Primate Biological Materials Distribution core (NHPBMD) services are provided in cooperation with the Scientific Protocol Implementation (SPI) unit and include prospective ante and post-mortem sample collections from nonhuman primates housed at the WNPRC as well as access to a repository of banked tissues and biological samples spanning 20+ years.

-In the case of post-mortem tissues, we charge for labor and preparation of materials for shipping.
-For projects and programs that require tissues from a living animal, we charge for short-term animal assignments, labor, and preparation of materials for shipping.
+In the case of post-mortem tissues, we charge a nominal fee for the tissues, labor and supplies.
+For projects and programs that require tissues from a living animal, we charge for short-term animal assignments and a nominal fee for the tissues, labor and supplies.
 Shipment fees via FedEx and/or UPS are paid for by the recipient, or local investigators may pick up samples at the WNPRC on the day of collection.

 If you have questions about the NHPBMD Core, please send a message to the link below.

-- Provide a full range of clinical pathology services including hematology, chemistry, glycosylated hemoglobin, parasitology, urinalysis, virology, and microbiology.
+- Provide a full range of clinical pathology services including hematology, chemistry, parasitology, urinalysis, virology, and microbiology.

 - Provide surgical biopsy and cytology evaluations.